redis/node-redis/README.md

 ```

 You can also use discrete parameters, UNIX sockets, and even TLS to connect.
 Details can be found in in the [Wiki](https://github.com/NodeRedis/node-redis/wiki/lib.socket#RedisSocketOptions).

-> The new interface is clean and cool, but if you have an existing code base, you might want to enable [legacy mode](#legacy-mode).

 ### Redis Commands